-East End Arts, and watercolour artist Christine Walker, are excited to announce a new internal program with the Applegrove Community Complex – Food 4 Thought!
-Read on to learn more, and find out how you can support this program by sponsoring a senior!
+East End Arts, and watercolour artist Christine Walker, are excited to present an internal program with the Applegrove Community Complex: Food 4 Thought!
+Read on to learn more about how this program is growing into the fall of 2020.

 Food 4 Thought